Nursing Home Transition and Diversion Waiver

 The following services are available under the NHTD waiver program.

 The Service Coordinator is the participant’s planner, organizer, and service plan writer.
 Service Coordinators obtain and coordinate the services that are necessary for the participant to return to or remain in the community.
 These services may include: waiver services, Medicaid State Plan services, educational, vocational, social, and medical services available within the community.

 Positive Behavioral Interventions and Supports (PBIS)

-PBIS Services are provided to participants who have significant behavioral difficulties that jeopardize their ability to remain in the community of choice due to inappropriate responses to events in their environment.
-PBIS services include but are not limited to:
+PBIS services are provided to participants who have significant behavioral difficulties that jeopardize their ability to remain in the community of choice due to inappropriate responses to events in their environment.

 Community Integration Counselor (CIC)